 Your hotel by Loch Torridon

 Set in extensive mature grounds on the edge of a majestic sea loch, your hotel in Torridon boasts one of the finest and most peaceful locations in Scotland.
-Attentive staff see that your every need is met, and you’re sure to love the wonderfully comfortable bedrooms, beautifully presented public areas and acclaimed restaurant.
-Adjacent to the hotel, the inn offers a more laid-back atmosphere for dinner and drinks.
+Attentive staff see that your every need is met, and you’re sure to love the hugely comfortable bedrooms, beautifully presented public areas and acclaimed restaurant.
+Adjacent to the hotel, the Inn offers a more laid-back atmosphere for dinner and drinks.

-£1750 per person in March, £1790 in April and October, and £1880 per person in May through September.
+£1975 per person in March & November, £2100 April & October, £2175 per person for May to September.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes and charging points, plus suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.